CM PML-6 / N45

 - By applying a shiny coating of nickel, gold, or silver, the element gains an aesthetic appearance,

-- Significant importance in modern technologies – find application in hard drives, electric drive mechanisms, medical equipment and very modern machines.
+- Wide application in modern technologies – are utilized in hard drives, electric drive mechanisms, medical devices or various technologically advanced devices.

 Disadvantages of neodymium magnets: